Ronaldo (Brazilian footballer): AC Milan

 Despite tremendous success over the past decade, Ronaldo never won the UEFA Champions League in his club career.
-In 2019, FourFourTwo magazine named him the best player never to win the competition; in 2020, Sky Sports ranked him the second–best player (after Diego Maradona) never to win the Champions League or European Cup.
-Ronaldo stated, "I live football with a passion that doesn't give me any peace for not winning the Champions League – it's a trophy everyone would love to win."
-In 2011, Paul Wilson wrote in The Guardian, "Ronaldo was unlucky in his timing or his choice of club – for there is no doubt that at his very best he would have walked into any club in the world."
-During the 2006–07 season, though Milan won the 2006–07 title, Ronaldo was cup-tied with Madrid and ineligible to take part.
+In 2019, FourFourTwo named him the best player never to win the competition; in 2020, Sky Sports ranked him the second-best player (after Diego Maradona) never to win the Champions League or European Cup.
+Ronaldo stated: "I live football with a passion that doesn't give me any peace for not winning the Champions League – it's a trophy everyone would love to win."
+In 2011, Paul Wilson wrote in The Guardian: "Ronaldo was unlucky in his timing or his choice of club – for there is no doubt that at his very best he would have walked into any club in the world."
+For the 2006–07 season, when AC Milan won the Champions League, Ronaldo was cup-tied with Madrid and ineligible to take part.
 The closest that he came to Champions League success was in 2003 when he helped Real Madrid to the semi-finals, in which they lost to Juventus.

 On 13 February 2008, Ronaldo suffered a severe season-ending knee injury while jumping for a cross in Milan 1–1 draw with Livorno, and was stretchered off and taken to a hospital.
 The club confirmed after the match that Ronaldo had ruptured the kneecap ligament in his left knee.
 It marked the third such occurrence of this injury, which he suffered twice to his right knee in 1999 and 2000.
-Teammate Clarence Seedorf stated, "My heart stopped beating because it was like watching a repeat of the injury he suffered playing for Inter Milan against Lazio [in 2000].
+Teammate Clarence Seedorf stated: "My heart stopped beating because it was like watching a repeat of the injury he suffered playing for Inter Milan against Lazio [in 2000].
 His reaction was the same."
-Silvio Berlusconi told Italy's RAI TV, "He fears for his career.
+Silvio Berlusconi told Italy's RAI TV: "He fears for his career.
 I called him last evening and told him to believe in himself.
 He has enormous physical potential."
 Ronaldo was released by Milan at the end of the season, as his contract expired and was not renewed.